 Vision-language models are evaluated across three main categories of downstream tasks that assess different aspects of multimodal understanding.
 In this overview, we focus on tasks that are also relevant in the multilingual context.

-\paragraph{Multimodal Reasoning} These tasks test the model's ability to grasp relationships between images and text at logical and semantic levels, combining visual and textual information.
-The tasks are typically formulated as classification, which allows straightforward evaluation using the accuracy and F-score.
+\paragraph{Multimodal Reasoning.} These tasks assess the model's capability to grasp relationships between elements in images and text at logical and semantic levels.
+The tasks are typically formulated as classifications, which allows for straightforward evaluation using accuracy and the F1-score.

 \begin{itemize}